vortexint/Magnet/readme.md

 magnet_package(${CMAKE_CURRENT_SOURCE_DIR}/assets)

-# If not using any assets, pass a non-existent directory:
+# Necessary.
+If not using any custom assets, pass a non-existent directory:
 magnet_package(UNDEFINED)
 ```